 Since the book and film of that name, the term, "horse whisperer" has come to mean someone with a more gentle, sympathetic approach to breaking horses.
 However, originally it referred to men, usually gypsies, who claimed occult powers over horses.
 If you got on the wrong side of a horse whisperer, for example, he could make sure your horse would never walk past a certain post or gate until you gave him satisfaction.
 But he did it, not by means of occult powers, but through a knowledge of natural substances whose smell was repugnant to horses but undetectable to humans.
 Did the ant-man have a similar knowledge with respect to army ants?
 And if so, how did he muster the resources at short notice?

 On New Ireland, in Papua New Guinea, there exists a practice known as shark calling, or summoning mako sharks.
 You can find a number of videos of it on YouTube, but it is apparently dying out.
-I watched a documentary about it on Australian TV in the 1980s, and was amazed by the results, but when the same team returned ten years later the success, although confirmed, was not spectacular, and the narrator commented that their power was obviously fading.
+I watched a documentary about it on Australian TV in 1982, and was amazed by the results, but when the same team returned ten years later the success, although confirmed, was not spectacular, and the narrator commented that their power was obviously fading.

 As I said, one day the whole world will be civilised, and no-one will believe these things really happened.